Apirle/Cyberpunk-2077-FPS-BOOSTER-EASY-BOOST-/README.md

 Originaly known as "EZ Optimizer"

 I re-made it since a lot of people were suspicious that the original was a malware.

+I will be adding a few changes soon!